akmalfaditya/Bootcamp/Practice/Entity Framework/Entity Framework/README.md

 ## Overview

-Welcome to this comprehensive Entity Framework Core demonstration project!
 This hands-on example is designed to teach you the fundamentals of working with EF Core in .NET applications.
 Rather than just reading about concepts, you'll see them in action with real, working code.

 ## Step-by-Step Tutorial: Building This Project from Scratch